RajGhugare19/dreamerv2/README.md

 ## Evaluating saved models

-Trained models for all 5 games (mdp and pomdp version of each) are uploaded to the drive link: [link](https://drive.google.com/file/d/11200qHbwKRjfe3xRI_G6nyYaZRBFt8_k/view?usp=sharing)
+Trained models for all 5 games (mdp and pomdp version of each) are uploaded to the drive link: [link](https://drive.google.com/file/d/11200qHbwKRjfe3xRI_G6nyYaZRBFt8_k/view?usp=sharing) (64 MBs)

 ## Evaluation Results